joinmassive/akash-mass-deploy/README.md

 Akash Mass Deploy is experimental at the moment and, in particular:

 * can control no more than 500 simultaneous deployments and doesn’t support paging
-* prompts for a login password on first run, via dialog box if `AKASH_KEYRING_BACKEND` is set to (the default) `os` or via command line if set to `file`
+* prompts for a password on first run, via dialog box if `AKASH_KEYRING_BACKEND` is set to (the default) `os` or via command line if set to `file`
-* retries most Akash commands up to 3x but still doesn’t account for every intermittent failure mode, like that involving connectivity issues
+* retries most Akash commands up to 3x but still doesn’t account for all intermittent failure modes, like those involving connectivity problems
-* has been developed with MonoDevelop in Linux and hasn’t been tested in Windows
+* has been developed in MonoDevelop for Linux and hasn’t been tested in Windows

 ## C# class details